Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases. Details

 The timekeeping of atomic watches is based on a quartz movement, but with the inclusion of a particular receiver under the dial, the accuracy achieves a whole new level – the watches are accurate to one second in thousands of years.

 Atomic watches come at affordable prices in various designs from the three renowned brands – Seiko, Citizen, and Casio.
 The timepieces are mainly casually styled, which means they are appropriate to wear as everyday wearables.

-Unfortunately, the prime of these types of watches seems to be fading with the growing number of GPS-controlled classic timepieces that eliminate the most significant disadvantage regarding atomic wristwear – the distance from radio towers.
+Unfortunately, the prime of these watches seems to be fading with the growing number of GPS-controlled classic timepieces that eliminate the most significant disadvantage regarding atomic wristwear – the distance from radio towers.

 28. Solar Atomic Watches

 When atomic watches power themselves from disposable batteries, then solar atomic watches employ rechargeable cells that frequently charge from any kind of light.

 These watches can be considered one of the most carefree types of watches available because of the needless battery replacements, as well as time adjustments.

 Seiko introduced the first solar-powered atomic watch in 2005 and has been one of the leading forces ever since.
 A stiff competitor to Seiko is another Japanese powerhouse Citizen who went down in history with the first-ever atomic timepiece in 1993.

 Despite the seemingly expensive innovations that solar atomic watches come with, the prices are relatively affordable when most watches cost around $200-$500.

 29. ABC Watches

 An ABC watch, which stands for an altimeter, barometer, and compass, is a perfect companion for hikers, mountaineers, and trekkers.

 This feature-rich watch reads the barometric pressure, from which it’s possible to calculate the approximate altitude.
 And if you top it with a digital compass providing you with precise directions, you end up with an inseparable wearable for outdoor activities.

 ABC watches are also equipped with a temperature reader, with a typical measuring range of 14F to 140F (-10C to 60C).

 30. Vibrating Alarm Watches